henrygarner/glittering/README.md

 ## Usage

-Functions in `glinting.core` are designed to be used with Clojure's double-threading macro.
+Functions in `glittering.core` are designed to be used with Clojure's double-threading macro.

 A Clojure implementation of Pregel is provided.
 Here's an example which uses the interface for label propagation from the tests.